nijine-ryan/REST-API-Ticketing-System/README.md

 ---------------------------------------------------------------------------------------------------------------------
-BEFORE START THE APPLICATION MAKE SURE THAT YOU HAD ALL PACKAGES FROM NPM(take a glance at package.jsno)
+BEFORE START THE APPLICATION MAKE SURE THAT YOU HAD ALL PACKAGES FROM NPM(take a glance at package.json)
 ---------------------------------------------------------------------------------------------------------------------